alphagov/re-rotas/README.md

 The data that is stored:
 - Email addresses and annual leave dates
-- Email addresses and on-call dates (for manual calendars)
+- Email addresses and rota dates (for manual calendars)
 - PagerDuty calendar links (link to iCalendar) (for PagerDuty calendars)

 Authentication is done via Google OAuth.
 With the exception of Icalendar